This is the best coconut shrimp recipe I’ve tried and you won’t believe how easy it is!

 Start with 3 medium bowls.
 Combine flour, salt, and pepper in one.
 Beat the eggs in the second bowl.
 Combine Panko and coconut in the third bowl.

 Dip the shrimp into the flour, then the eggs, and then dredge the shrimp into the coconut mixing, pressing gently to adhere.
-You won't a lot of coconut on each shrimp.
+You want a lot of coconut on each shrimp.
 Set the coated shrimp aside on a plate as you coat the remaining shrimp.

 Add enough oil to cover the bottom of a large skillet on medium heat.
 Fry the coconut shrimp in batches - do not crowd them in the pan.
 I fried about 6-7 at a time.
 Flip after 2 minutes and fry the other side for 2 minutes or until golden brown.
 I like mine a little darker, so I fried each side for about 3 minutes.